- It’s Essential to Have a Pitch for Every Niche, Says The Pitch Girl’s Laura Allen - June 1, 2020

 What are some examples of brands that have really nailed that retail experience?

 Sawabini: Zumiez is a great example.
 When you walk into their store, the experience is actually their staff.
 Their staff are knowledgeable participants in skateboarding and snowboarding.
 They live the lifestyle.
-You don’t always expect a big chain to authentically get a culture, and they do a really good job engaging with the consumers, talking with them, and making sure they can have a chance to try on the product, get specific recommendations.
+You don’t always expect a big chain to authentically get a culture, and they do a really good job engaging with the younger consumers, talking with them, and making sure they can have a chance to try on the product, get specific recommendations.

 Ulta Beauty is a great example of a great retailer that has emerging brands mixed with big brands.
 I think H&M does great retail well.
 Fashion, of course, has an opportunity to do things a little differently because there is still value in trying something on.